 - 80% of program graduates will rate their satisfaction with clinical or directed practice experience as "satisfied" or "very satisfied."

-For more information about the program, such as the process to become a Registered Dietetic Technician (DTR), costs, and completion requirements, please download the Student Handbook.
+More information about the program, such as the process to become a Registered Dietetic Technician (DTR), costs, and completion requirements, is provided in the Student Handbook, which can be downloaded from the Curriculum tab.

 Credentialing: Graduates of the program are eligible to take the Exam for Dietetic Technicians' national exam to become a Dietetic Technician, Registered.